imoralescs/imoralescs.github.io/aws.md

 ### Add Resource to API

 From API Gateway service screen in the AWS console by selecting our API on the left sidebar, we click on **Actions -> Create Resource**.
 This allow us to create our resource to the same API we selecting.
-Add to resource a url path name, on this case will be `first-api-test`, and click on **Create Resource**.
+Add to resource a name and url path name, on this case will be `first-api-test`, and click on **Create Resource**.

 ### Add Method to API Resource

-From API Gateway service screen in the AWS console by our desire resource to add method, click on **Actions -> Create Resource** and we can pick what kind of HTTP method we want to include to it resource selecting.
+From API Gateway service screen in the AWS console by our desire resource to add method or by selecting our resource to add method, click on **Actions -> Create Method** and we can pick what kind of HTTP method we want to include to it resource selecting.
 On this case we are going to select **GET**.

-On the configuration of this method, on **Integration Type** we have:
+On the setup of this method, we have:

 * **Lambda Function** - refer to any lambda function we create.
 * **HTTP** - refer to foward to another http request.
 * **AWS Service** - refer to another service provide by AWS.
 * **Mock** - refer to mock up you own response.

 On this case we are going to select **Mock** and click on **Save**.
-To testing purpose we are going to send through our API somo dummie data.
-By selecting our previous new method we are going to click on **Integration Response**, expand on **Body Mapping Templates**, click on **application/json** and add the following JSON code:
+To testing purpose we are going to send through our API some dummies data.
+By selecting our new previous method we are going to click on **Integration Response**, expand on **Body Mapping Templates**, click on **application/json** and add the following JSON code:

 ```json
 {